RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 Start and watch the build, which will take about a minute to complete:

+`oc project userxx-inventory`

-`oc start-build inventory-quarkus --from-file target/*-runner.jar --follow -n userxx-inventory`
+`oc start-build inventory-quarkus --from-file target/*-runner.jar --follow`

 Finally, make sure it's actually done rolling out:

-`oc rollout status -w dc/inventory-quarkus -n userxx-inventory`
+`oc rollout status -w dc/inventory-quarkus`

 Go to the _userXX-monitoring_ project in [OpenShift web console]({{ CONSOLE_URL}}){:target="_blank"} and then on the left sidebar, _Workloads > Config Maps_.